-As a general rule, two months should be a safe amount of time to address the topic.
-But every relationship is different, so if it feels good before, go ahead.
-If it's not right for you at that stage, there are a few steps you can take to prepare for the conversation.
-For help answering these questions, we turned to Sarah Kahan, a licensed clinical social worker in Brooklyn who helps individuals and couples navigate relationships.
+Most people need 5-6 dates before they can make a relationship official.
+This aligns with the 1 to 3 month deadline that many couples follow.
+But every relationship is different, so if it feels right before that, go ahead.
+To help answer these questions, we turned to Sarah Kahan, a licensed clinical social worker in Brooklyn who helps individuals and couples navigate relationships.

-Instead, Singh suggests thinking in terms of months rather than dates.
+Instead of thinking in terms of dates, Singh suggests thinking in terms of months.
 At six months or preferably sooner, you should know if you are in a committed relationship.
-Four weeks is a fairly common time.
 A Google consumer survey conducted by Mic found that the most common time couples have “The talk about relationship exclusivity is within four weeks of dating.
-Obviously there's no specific time limit on when to make things official because everyone is different, if you've been waiting for many months, it's time to move on because clearly the guy is just browsing for as long as he can get away with it.
+Obviously there's no specific time limit on when to make things official because everyone is different.

+But if you've been waiting for many months, it's time to move on because clearly the guy is just browsing for as long as he can get away with it.
 That said, if you're showing these signs, a relationship is at stake.